 Sean McGrath joined the Law Office of Amy M. Wax, P.C. in 2013.
 As a legal assistant, he has assisted Attorney Wax in various types of immigration cases, including family-based petitions, naturalization, and U visas.
 Prior to working for Attorney Wax, Mr. McGrath spent some years in the banking industry, acquiring a management position, and establishing connections with several members of the communities in the Boston area.

 Attorney Wax handles all types of immigration cases, including family based petitions, consular processing, deportation, NACARA, asylum, naturalization and applications for relief for victims of domestic violence.
 She is fluent in Spanish and Portuguese and frequently gives presentations to the Spanish and Portuguese speaking communities.
-She also has taught several years for Massachusetts Continuing Legal Education.
+She also taught several years for Massachusetts Continuing Legal Education.
 She holds a J.D. from Boston College Law School and a B.A. in psychology and Spanish from Tufts University.

 Since 2001 Amy Wax has been a member of the American Immigration Lawyers Association (AILA), which was established to promote justice, fair and reasonable immigration law and policy, and quality legal practice.
 AILA is a nonprofit organization that consists of lawyers and law professors who are dedicated to the practice and teaching of immigration law.